Adidooouuu/Adidooouuu/README.md

 - Docker
 - Wamp-PHPMyAdmin

-:warning: I'm not a professional at all, I need to practice a lot more in order to progress.
+:warning: I'm not a professional at all, I need to practice a lot more in order to progress. :warning:

-###:heart_eyes:Things I wanna learn someday
+###Things I wanna learn someday :heart_eyes:
 - Python
 - C++
 - Electron.JS